sandialabs/shell-logger/README.md

-Special thanks to the EMPIRE project for investing in the initial development of this tool, and [the GMS project](https://internal.corporate.wiki/display/gmswiki/Geophysical+Monitoring+System+Wiki) for contributing to its clean-up and preparation for open-sourcing.
+Special thanks to the EMPIRE project for investing in the initial development of this tool, and [the GMS project](https://internal.corporate.wiki/display/gmswiki/Geophysical+Monitoring+System+Wiki) for serving as a second user and contributing to its clean-up.